-Arising from the desire for higher standards for public realm improvements in Town Centres, Council adopted the Town Centre Public Realm Design Standards in 2015.
-These standards outline the technical requirements and designs for Town Centre streets that provide for vehicle lanes and parking, widened sidewalks, bicycle facilities, tree-lined streets, public art, colourful rain gardens, and street and pedestrian lighting.
+Arising from the desire for higher standards for public realm improvements in town centres, Council adopted the Town Centre Public Realm Design Standards in 2015.
+These standards outline the technical requirements and designs for town centre streets to make them complete streets; providing for vehicle lanes and parking, widened sidewalks, bicycle facilities, significant trees, public art, colourful rain gardens, and street and pedestrian lighting.
 The street designs integrate pedestrian, cyclist, transit and driving networks with sustainable stormwater management, urban forestry, street lighting, public art and place-making functions to create accessible and complete streets.
-In accordance with rezoning and subdivision requirements, developers provide the necessary land dedications and funds to improve the public realm through the implementation of the standards as part of the development process.
+In accordance with rezoning and subdivision requirements, developers provide the necessary land dedications and funds to improve the public realm through the implementation of the standards through the development process.